RamiLup/HMI-Prototype-drone-detection-nRF24/README.md

 <br>

-This prototype was engineered as a POC to demonstrate to demonstrate the technical feasibility of a fast-development approach for a drone proximity alert system.
-Designed for cost-effective mass production and broad area coverage, it prioritizes the use of widely available components and an efficient, streamlined design.
+This prototype was engineered as a POC to demonstrate the technical feasibility of a fast-development approach for a drone proximity alert system.<br />

+Designed for cost-effective mass production and broad area coverage, it prioritizes the use of widely available components and an efficient, streamlined design.<br />

 The project involved every stage of development, from hardware design and software integration to field testing.
-The HMI was optimized for intuitive use, incorporating lessons from past projects to make all scanning features easy to access and operate
+The HMI was optimized for intuitive use, incorporating lessons from past projects to make all scanning features easy to access and operate. <br />

 <br>